Integral Tate modules and splitting of primes in torsion fields of elliptic curves: Abstract

 \section{Abstract}

 Let $E$ be an elliptic curve over a finite field $k$, and $\ell$ a prime number different from the characteristic of $k$.
-In this paper we consider the problem of finding the structure of the Tate module $T_\ell(E)$ as an {\it integral} Galois representations of $k$.
-We show that the characteristic polynomial of the arithmetic Frobenius and the $j$-invariant of $E$ suffice to this purpose in almost all cases.
-Hilbert Class Polynomials of imaginary quadratic orders play an important role.
-We give an application to the splitting of primes in torsion fields arising from elliptic curves over number fields.
+In this paper we consider the problem of finding the structure of the Tate module $T_\ell(E)$ as an integral Galois representations of $k$.
+We indicate an explicit procedure to solve this problem starting from the characteristic polynomial $f_E(x)$ and the $j$-invariant $j_E$ of $E$.
+Hilbert Class Polynomials of imaginary quadratic orders play here an important role.
+We give a global application to the study of prime-splitting in torsion fields of elliptic curves over number fields.